- Search The Registry

 *Rebecca Walker was born on this date in 1969.
 She is a Black feminist, speaker, and writer.

-Walker was born on in Jackson, Mississippi to Mel Leventhal, a white-American Jewish lawyer, and Alice Walker, the Black author.
-After her parents divorced, she spent her childhood alternating every two years between her father's largely Jewish area in New York City and her mother's largely Black area in San Francisco, where she attended The Urban School of San Francisco.
+Walker was born in Jackson, Mississippi, to Mel Leventhal, a white-American Jewish lawyer, and Black author, Alice Walker.
+After her parents divorced, she spent her childhood alternating every two years between her father's predominantly Jewish area in New York City and her mother's largely Black area in San Francisco, where she attended The Urban School of San Francisco.

 Walker has been a contributing editor to Ms. Magazine since 1989.
-Her work has appeared in a number of publications, including the New York Daily News, Essence and Mademoiselle Magazines.
-She has been featured on CNN and MTV, and has appeared in the New York Times, Chicago Times, Esquire, among other publications.
+Her work has appeared in several publications, including the New York Daily News, Essence, and Mademoiselle Magazines.
+She has been featured on CNN and MTV and has appeared in the New York Times, Chicago Times, and Esquire, among other publications.

 She also had a role in the film Primary Colors.
 Walker has received several awards for her work, including the "Feminist of the Year" award from the Fund for the Feminist Majority, the "Paz Y Justicia" award from the Vanguard Foundation, the "Champion of Choice" award from the California Abortion Rights Action League and the "Women Who Could Be President Award" from the League of Women Voters.

 Walker is openly bisexual.
-While her relationship with long-time partner, singer Me'shell Ndegeocello, is over, they are co-parenting a son.
-She is dividing her time between California and New York City, and spends much of her time speaking about third-wave feminism and activism at universities and conferences.
+While her relationship with her long-time partner, singer Meshell Ndegeocello, is over, they are co-parenting a son.
+She is dividing her time between California and New York City and spends much of her time speaking about third-wave feminism and activism at universities and conferences.